linux-china/dotenvx-jetbrains-plugin/README.md

 With this plugin, and decrypted values will be displayed as inlay hints in the editor, making it easier to work with sensitive data without exposing it directly in the code.

+Features:

+- Inlay hints for encrypted variables in `.env` and `.properties` files
+- Create an encrypted variable from the editor's popup menu

 <!-- Plugin description end -->

 ## Installation